tomzx/blog.tomrochette.com-content/agi/learning/article.md

 * Unsupervised classification learning (learning without others giving us feedback or without reward feedback loops)
 * Importance of training from simple to complex problems?
+	* Incapability of jumping from one state to another without going through the transitive states?
 * By learning enough examples, the brain is able to reconfigure itself in order to be more efficient and by the same means generalizes certain concepts, thus increasing its understanding
 * Hierarchy of abilities (sounds, words, sentences, ideas)